paularcsarruda/paularcsarruda/README.md

   - 🌎 I have fluency in English, and know a bit of Italian and German.

-  - 🍄 I love traveling, reading a good book, watching movies and playing games 🫣!
+  - 🍄 I love traveling, read a good book, watch movies and play games 🫣!
 </p>

 ## Skills: Tools and Frameworks